caramel-juni/juni-blog/content/posts/backup-linux-config-and-apps/index.md

 The process is similar for distributions using different package managers like `yum`, `pacman`, or `rpm`, the concept is the same but the commands will differ slightly.
 A little net/manual searching will fix you up :P.

+## - Related helpful articles:
+- https://help.ubuntu.com/community/BackupYourSystem/TAR
+- https://askubuntu.com/questions/7809/how-to-back-up-my-entire-system

 ---

-### DISCLAIMER: I would consider this a LEGACY POST of mine, written a long time ago.
+**DISCLAIMER:** *I would consider this a LEGACY POST of mine, written a long time ago.
 Please excuse any typos, errors or lapses in memory/judgement - as it was added to the site from the archives, just to put everything in one place.
-Thankq for your understanding 🙇‍♀️
+Thankq for your understanding 🙇‍♀️*

 ---

-### Related helpful articles:
-- https://help.ubuntu.com/community/BackupYourSystem/TAR
-- https://askubuntu.com/questions/7809/how-to-back-up-my-entire-system